Delicate prime

 A delicate prime, digitally delicate prime, or weakly prime number is a prime number where, under a given radix but generally decimal, replacing any one of its digits with any other digit always results in a composite number.

 Definition

 A prime number is called a digitally delicate prime number when, under a given radix but generally decimal, replacing any one of its digits with any other digit always results in a composite number.
 A weakly prime base-b number with n digits must produce $(b - 1) \times n$ composite numbers after every digit is individually changed to every other digit.
 There are infinitely many weakly prime numbers in any base.
 Furthermore, for any fixed base there is a positive proportion of such primes.

 History

 In 1978, Murray S. Klamkin posed the question of whether these numbers existed.
-Paul Erdős proved that there exists an infinite number of "delicate primes" under any base.
+Paul Erdős proved that there exist an infinite number of "delicate primes" under any base.